Stress, like the rest of life, happens in cycles.

 Getting Off The Cycle

-The hardest part of this stress cycle is recognizing that it’s happening to you in the first place.
-When you live amongst other people who are cycling in the same way as you, it’s hard to pick out your own behaviour because you’d need to up-level to even see what’s going on.
+One of the hardest parts of this stress cycle is recognizing that it’s happening to you in the first place.
+When you live amongst other people who are cycling in the same way as you, it’s hard to pick out your own behaviour because you would need to up-level to even see what’s going on.

-At this stage, all at once, you’re forced to feel everything you’d been pushing down in the months or years before.
+When you wait to be knocked out in Phase 3, you’re forced to feel everything you’ve been pushing down in the months or years before.
 In your resistance, you’ve shown life that it needs to raise its voice to get your attention.
-In response, life had to send you something big enough to get you to wake up and realize you’re not taking care of yourself.
+In response, life has to send you something big enough to get you to wake up and realize you’re not taking care of yourself.

 This is how you get into trouble with your health.